bootphon/phonemizer/README.md

 # separate phones by a space and ignoring words boundaries
 separator = Separator(phone=' ', word=None)

-# build the lexicon by phonemizing each word one by one
+# build the lexicon by phonemizing each word one by one.
+The backend.phonemize
+# function expect a list as input and outputs a list.
 lexicon = {
-    word: backend.phonemize(word, separator=separator, strip=True)
+    word: backend.phonemize([word], separator=separator, strip=True)[0]
     for word in words}
 ```